Easy Small Batch Refrigerator Bread and Butter Pickles

 What type of jars should I use?

-Good news – whether you aren’t someone that does a lot of canning or can’t find new lids, you’re in luck.
-These aren’t processed under pressure and aren’t shelf-stable, so you can absolutely re-use jars and lids.
+Good news – you don’t need to use canning jars here, since this easy recipe isn’t canned..
+These aren’t processed in a water bath or under pressure to make a shelf-stable pickle, so you can absolutely re-use jars and lids.
 Even jars from store-bought items like pasta sauce are fair game.

 What type of cucumbers should I use?

-Pickling cucumbers are smaller in diameter, making them easier to fit into jars.
+Pickling cucumbers are small and tender.
 You can also look for English or hothouse cucumbers in the store which generally have a thinner skin and fewer seeds.
 And of course, regular cucumbers will work just fine!

 Why do I soak the cucumbers first?

 It’s a good idea to soak your cucumbers in salted water first.
-It might seem counterintuitive, but it has a great reason.
-The salt will help pull excess moisture from the produce – yes, even while it is sitting IN water.
+It might seem counterintuitive, but there’s a great reason.
+The salt helps to pull excess moisture from the produce – yes, even while it is sitting IN water.
 This will allow it to then soak up all the tasty brine to turn the cucumbers into pickles.

 ★ Did you love this recipe?
 Be sure to give it a star rating below! ★